Prominent Hump or Nose Bridge Bump

 A prominent nose bridge bump is a distinct nasal feature that can impact facial aesthetics and self-confidence.
 While it is a natural variation in nasal anatomy, people with a dorsal hump may experience cosmetic concerns and seek treatment to achieve a more balanced and proportionate profile.
 Fortunately, with advances in rhinoplasty techniques and aesthetic medicine, individuals have access to effective treatment options to address their aesthetic concerns associated with a prominent nasal hump.

-Dr Chris Oosthuizen and the experienced team at Form and Function in Brisbane are dedicated to providing personalised care and tailored treatment plans for individuals seeking to address nasal deformities and achieve their desired nasal appearance.
+Dr Chris Oosthuizen at Form and Function in Brisbane is dedicated to providing personalised care and tailored treatment plans for individuals seeking to address nasal deformities and achieve their desired nasal appearance.
 Contact us today to schedule a consultation and learn more about your options for treating a prominent hump or nose bridge bump.

 Ready to achieve a smoother and more balanced facial profile?
 Schedule a consultation with our team today to discuss your concerns and explore your treatment options.